 Glad I Thought of It: Klink does this all the time and naturally Hogan regularly takes advantage of it to manipulate him, often complimenting Klink on the brilliance of his plan.

-Hoist by His Own Petard: Several of his schemes to reign Hogan in or to advance his career have blown up in his face.
+Hoist by His Own Petard: Several of his schemes to rein Hogan in or to advance his career have blown up in his face.
 A prime example occurs in "Colonel Klink's Secret Weapon" when, after receiving a poor rating from the Inspector General, he brings in a stern new sergeant to discipline the prisoners.
 Unfortunately, the sergeant starts disciplining him and makes Klink look bad to advance his own career.
 He also knows all the regulations and has the family connections to get away with everything.
 Klink ends up begging Hogan for help in getting rid of him.

 Impoverished Patrician: Implied to be this trope.
 It is mentioned that he comes from an old Prussian family and it is also stated that he has money troubles.